Eduardo-Granados/Eduardo-Granados.github.io/posts/myStuff/otw/bandit0-10.md

 1. once logged in, I wanted to see what files there were.
 I did a `ls -la`
 2. i saw the file `readme`
 3. did `cat readme`
-4. pw found `NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL`
+4. pw found
-5. NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL

 # Level 2
 login: ssh bandit1@bandit.labs.overthewire.org -p 2220
-pw: NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL

 1. After logging in, did the command `ls -la`
 2. saw the file titled `-`
 3. to be able to cat the file, i did `cat ./"-"`
-4. pw found `rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi`
+4. pw found
-5. rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi